-The 2015 edition of NFPA 70E defines three protective boundaries around electrical equipment.
-One, called the Arc Flash Boundary, is based on the expected Incident Energy from an arc flash, and is intended to protect workers from burns if such an accident occurs.
+NFPA 70E is the major industrial standard for safe electrical work in the United States.
+It defines three protective boundaries around electrical equipment.
+One of the boundaries, called the Arc Flash Boundary, is based on the expected incident energy from an arc flash, and is intended to protect workers from burns if such an accident occurs.
 The other two are the Limited Approach Boundary and the Restricted Approach Boundary, which are based on the voltage of the equipment, and are intended to protect workers from electric shock.

-In an arc flash, the most common and most severe injuries tend to be burns.
-As a result, NFPA 70E includes a "stay-back" distance intended to limit these injuries.
-Where an arc flash hazard is present, the Arc Flash Boundary marks the distance from the equipment at which the Incident Energy of an arc flash would be 1.2 cal/cm².
+In an arc flash, the most common and most severe injuries are burns.
+These burns are caused by the extreme heat given off by the runaway arc; that radiant heat spreads out in all directions, getting weaker as it gets farther from the source.
+As a result, NFPA 70E includes a “stay-back” distance intended to limit these burns.
+The Arc Flash Boundary marks the distance from the equipment at which the Incident Energy of an arc flash would be 1.2 cal/cm².

 Protection from Electric Shock

 Most equipment that poses an arc flash hazard also presents a risk of electric shock.
 However, the two hazards need to be addressed separately.
 The two shock protection boundaries are intended to protect workers from this second hazard.

 The Limited Approach Boundary is the normal “stay-back” distance for unqualified persons (that is, people without any special training or equipment).
 Qualified persons, who have been trained and equipped for the task at hand, may cross this boundary, if needed.
 Qualified persons may also escort unqualified persons through the area, if appropriate protective equipment is provided for the visitor, as well.